 The Fred G. Jackson Memorial Fund was established in 1964 by his wife in memory of Mr. Jackson, Class of 1918, a trustee of the College during 1955-1960 and 1962-1964.
 The fund is based upon the numerous memorial gifts tendered the College by Mr. Jackson's friends.
-The income is used for the purchase of books and periodicals.
+The income is used for the acquisition of information resources.